 Regent, North Dakota

-At the end of the Enchanted Highway is the town of Regent itself.
-Not only is the small town home to the Enchanted Highway Gift Shop but you’ll also find the Enchanted Castle Motel here.
+At the end of the Enchanted Highway is the town of Regent, North Dakota.
+Not only is the small town home to the Enchanted Highway Gift Shop, but you’ll also find the Enchanted Castle Motel here.
 I had a laugh watching the motorized whirligigs move out front before heading inside the gift shop for a souvenir.

 While Greff wasn’t around when I stopped in, I’ve heard from other travelers that he’s frequently in the shop greeting and chatting with visitors.

-If you’re looking for someplace to stay in western North Dakota, consider an extension of the Enchanted Highway.
+If you’re looking for someplace to stay in western North Dakota, consider booking a room at an extension of the Enchanted Highway.
 Opened in 2012, the Enchanted Castle Motel is quite possibly one of the most unique accommodations in North Dakota.
-To continue his mission of attracting visitors to Regent, Greff transformed the town’s former elementary school into a 19-room motel.
+To continue his mission of attracting visitors to Regent, Greff transformed the town’s former elementary school into a castle-themed, 19-room motel.

 Share Your Thoughts